 3 Smart Questions to Ask a Prospective Agent Before Signing

-If you are getting your first car for yourself or your child and are looking into switching auto insurance companies for any reason you have a lot of choices to choose from when it comes to who will provide the necessary coverage for your car, but is price the only thing you should be looking at when you are considering auto insurance policies?
+If you are getting your first car for yourself or your child and are looking into switching auto insurance companies for any reason you have a lot of choices to choose from when it comes to who will provide the necessary coverage for your car, but is price the only thing you should be looking at when you are considering policies?
 What about other features, or service, or the reliability of the company?
-How will you find out about these things and how they will affect you and your insurance policy.
+How will you find out about these things and how they will affect you and your policy.
+Being prepared with a list of questions to ask an insurance agent before signing on with their policy is a wise thing to do, because once you get on the phone with an agent, the numbers and terms they will throw at you can easily get one flustered.

 1. Does your company offer any discounts?